ThePhalcons/AmazonWebServicesBundle/Resources/doc/README.md

 ## Installation ##

+AmazonWebServicesBundle may be installed via the deps file (Symfony 2.0.x) or via Composer (2.1+)

+1a) Via deps file

-1) Add the AWS SDK for PHP library and the Amazon Web Services Bundle to your project's deps file:
+Add the AWS SDK for PHP library and the Amazon Web Services Bundle to your project's deps file:

-**I have not yet fully tested the 1.5 release, so if anyone finds problems, please let me know and I'll take a 1.4.7 version that can be used for now.**

     [aws-sdk-for-php]
         git=http://github.com/amazonwebservices/aws-sdk-for-php.git